jupyter/nbgrader/paper/paper.md

 nbgrader streamlines the repetitive tasks found in course management and grading, and its flexibility allows greater communication between instructor and student.
-Overall, nbgrader improves the learning experience because students and instructors can focus on content and building understanding by minimizing or automating the tedious and repetitive tasks associated with grading.
+Overall, nbgrader improves the learning experience for both instructors and students, enabling them to focus on content and building understanding by minimizing or automating the tedious and repetitive tasks associated with grading.

 # References